Kikihia subalpina

 Kikihia subalpina, commonly known as the subalpine green cicada, is a species of cicada that is endemic to New Zealand.

+Taxonomy

-This species was first described by George Hudson in 1891.
+This species was first described by George Hudson in 1891 and named Cicada muta sub-alpina.

+Description

-Identification notes.
-Green overall colour (bright green in live individuals) with lighter markings in grooves of pronotum and bold dark markings on mesonotum (often fainter than in K. horologium); with shorter, lighter body pubescence than K. horologium.
+Green overall colour (bright green in live individuals) with lighter markings in grooves of pronotum and bold dark markings on mesonotum (often fainter than in K. horologium.); with shorter, lighter body pubescence than K. horologium.
 Pronotum with median yellow line.
-Mesonotum with trace of a narrow bright orange-red patch between nearly touching inner obconical marks (live individuals, see photo from external hyperlink below).
+Mesonotum with trace of a narrow bright orange-red patch between nearly touching inner obconical marks.
 Underside of head with brownish to purple-pink genae (or cheeks) on each side of frons.
 Pro- and mesosternum with nearly triangular black patches.
 Coxae of forelegs usually with pinkish red patches.
 Abdomen usually with well defined dorsal median silvery stripe.
 Male tymbals with 2 long and 1–2 short ridges.
 Female pygophore generally with a thick black longitudinal mark on each side of middle dorsally.
 Body length: 18–22 mm (males); 20–24 mm (females).
 Wingspread: 46–57 mm (males); 50–62 (females).